 It’s easy to tell when a person has been drinking.
 Signs include slurred speech, uncoordinated movements, lowered inhibitions, and alcohol breath.
 However, identifying a deeper addiction may not be so black and white.

 Alcoholics may be able to hide many of the more obvious symptoms of addiction for a long period of time.
 Too often the addicted person and the people around them choose to ignore the addiction, or find themselves in a state of denial about the realities of the alcohol addiction.

 Pay attention to the warning signs if you suspect that a friend or loved one is addicted to alcohol.
 Certain behaviors may indicate that a person’s pattern of drinking is the result of addiction.

 Signs of alcoholism include:

-- Being unable to control how much you drink
+- being unable to control how much you drink

-- Being unable to control when you drink
+- being unable to control when you drink

-- Having to drink in order to feel “normal” or “good”
+- having to drink in order to feel “normal” or “good”

-- Drinking alone or in secret
+- drinking alone or in secret

-- Irritability if you can’t drink when you want to
+- irritability if you can’t drink when you want to

-- Continuing to drink despite negative consequences in your personal or professional life
+- continuing to drink despite negative consequences in your personal or professional life

-- Preferring to drink over engaging in other activities and hobbies, including spending time with friends and family
+- preferring to drink over engaging in other activities and hobbies, including spending time with friends and family

-- Experiencing blackouts, or periods of time when you can’t remember what you did, where you were, or who you were with
+- experiencing blackouts, or periods of time when you can’t remember what you did, where you were, or who you were with

-Alcohol abuse is a less serious issue when compared with alcoholism, though it has many health complications and can lead to alcoholism if not treated.
-People who abuse alcohol but are not physically addicted may experience many of the same signs and symptoms as people who have alcoholism.
-However, people who abuse alcohol often do not have the same cravings or need to drink that a person with alcoholism does.
-Instead, a person who abuses alcohol is not able to control his or her drinking when they do drink.
+Alcohol abuse is different from alcoholism.
+People who abuse alcohol but are not physically addicted may experience the same signs and symptoms as people who have alcoholism.
+But people who abuse alcohol often don’t have the same cravings or need to drink that a person with alcoholism does.
+Instead, a person who abuses alcohol isn’t able to control their drinking when they do drink.